 Translating speech in real-time is now a reality, thanks to machine learning.
 Microsoft aims to improve AI translators.
 In the annual Conference on Machine Translation (WMT) competition in 2019, Microsoft won 8-19 challenges for language translation.
-The Microsoft Research teams used groundbreaking algorithms that significantly improved the quality of results in terms of machine-translation.
+The Microsoft Research teams used groundbreaking algorithms that significantly improved the quality of machine translation results.

 However, other experts note that translation technology is beneficial but should not take actual learning of languages.
 Machine learning-based translators still have a lot to improve on, but AI and machine learning have remarkably increased translation accuracy.